GeorgiCodes/conways_game_of_life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overcrowding.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+# How to run
+This version of Conway's Game of Life requires the following flags to be set in `chrome:\\flags`:
+* `Enable Experimental JavaScript`

+Open the `index.html` file in your browser and select a preset pattern to get started.

+# How to run tests
+The tests were written with Jasmine, they can be run in the browser by opening `jasmine\SpecRunner.html`.

+# Grunt
+To run jshint simply run `grunt` from the root directory in the terminal.

 ## Algorithm Implementation
 This version of Conway's Game of Life includes an algorithm optimized for speed.
 At each step, the game calculates the boundary coordinates of the alive cells.
 Only cells within these boundaries are iterated over to determine the next transition.
 This is opposed to a naiive algorithm which would check each and every cell on step for a time complexity of O(M*N).